mehatabpathan/PP5/README.md

 ## Forking this repository
-- Locate the repository at this link [Fresh Nest](https://github.com/mehatabpathan/PP5).
+- Locate the repository at this link [Grocery Store](https://github.com/mehatabpathan/PP5).
 - At the top of the repository, on the right side of the page, select "Fork" from the buttons available.
 - A copy of the repository is now created.

 ## Cloning this repository
 To clone this repository follow the below steps:

-1. Locate the repository at this link [Fresh Nest](https://github.com/mehatabpathan/PP5).
+1. Locate the repository at this link [Grocery Store](https://github.com/mehatabpathan/PP5).
 2. Under **'Code'**, see the different cloning options, HTTPS, SSH, and GitHub CLI.
 Click the prefered cloning option, and then copy the link provided.
 3. Open **Terminal**.
 4. In Terminal, change the current working directory to the desired location of the cloned directory.